 - Social sharing

-Another mind blowing fact is that 700 videos are shared every minute on Twitter.
+Keep in mind, more than 700 videos are shared every minute on Twitter.
 So while YouTube is not a social media site, it is a valuable tool for any social media marketing platform.

-You don’t have to be at a computer to consistently post content.
-That’s because you can use the scheduling feature provided by YouTube.
+You don’t have to be at a computer to post content consistently.
+That’s because you can use the scheduling feature provided by Google.

 If you want to schedule a video, click on the ‘Upload’ button.

 Then click on the dropdown menu and select the ‘Scheduled’ option.

 Then drag and drop your video, or click the icon to upload it.

 On the next screen, you can adjust the scheduling options.

 Now enter the date and time you want the video to go live.